 HAS CALIFORNIA BANNED CBD IN FOOD?

-On July 6th 2018, The California Department of Public Health (CDPH), Food and Drug Branch (FDB), released a new FAQ that grabbed everyone’s attention, particularly those who manufacture or distribute edibles.
-The question of the moment is, Has California just banned CBD infused food and drink products?
+On July 6th 2018, The California Department of Public Health (CDPH), and the Food and Drug Branch (FDB), released a new FAQ that grabbed everyone’s attention, banning the use of hemp derived CBD in the manufacture and distribution of food products, drinks, food additives, and dietary supplements across the state.
+Since then, it seems that the CDPH has been preparing the release of another FAQ that could extend the reach of the ban to cover the use of hemp derived CBD in vape cartridges and topicals as well.
 We’ve taken a good look at the details and this is the deal…

 “[A]lthough California currently allows the manufacturing and sales of cannabis products (including edibles), the use of industrial hemp as the source of CBD to be added to food products is prohibited.
 Until the FDA rules that industrial hemp-derived CBD oil and CBD products can be used as a food or California makes a determination that they are safe to use for human and animal consumption, CBD products are not an approved food, food ingredient, food additive, or dietary supplement.”